fjzeit/lolos/lode/cpm/ccp.md

 3. Load file at 0100h in 128-byte records (FUNC20)
 4. Check for overflow into CCP address space
 5. Set up program environment:
-   - Copy command tail (arguments only) to 0080h with length byte
+   - Copy command tail (arguments only) to DBUFF (0080h) with length byte
-   - Clear and re-parse FCBs from command tail
+   - Clear and re-parse FCBs from DBUFF+1 (the copied tail)
    - Set DMA to 0080h
 6. `CALL 0100h`